koengr/QCforBusiness/_part1/chapter_4.md

 assess certain global features of a dataset), which promises an exponential advantage under certain assumptions.
-However, to our best knowledge, no interesting datasets have been found that fit the algorithm's requirements.
+However, to our best knowledge, no interesting datasets have been found that fit the algorithm’s requirements.

 **A fourth class: quantum-inspired algorithms**

-Some impressive speedups that were recently found have been 'dequantized': these algorithms were found to work on classical computers too!
-There's a beautiful story behind this process, where Ewin Tang, a Master's student at the time, made one of the largest algorithmic breakthroughs of the decade.
+Some impressive speedups that were recently found have been ‘dequantized’: these algorithms were found to work on classical computers too!
+There’s a beautiful story behind this process, where Ewin Tang, a Master’s student at the time, made one of the largest algorithmic breakthroughs of the decade.
 A great report can be found
 here: <https://medium.com/qiskit/how-ewin-tangs-dequantized-algorithms-are-helping-quantum-algorithm-researchers-3821d3e29c65>